Structural Engineering and Mechanics

 Variable-node axisymmetric solid element and its application to adaptive mesh refinement

-Chang-Koon Choi, Eun-Jin Lee and Wan-Hoon Lee(Korea)
+Chang-Koon Choi , Eun-Jin Lee , Wan-Hoon Lee(Korea)

 Abstract